garrandall/popular-music-data/tracks/that-s-how-heartaches-are-made-the-marvelettes.md

 (That's how, that's how
 Heartaches are made)

-Ooh, they told me I was such a fool to love you
+Oh they told me I was such a fool to love you
 They say that you're the kind who'll never be true Pretty soon the day would come
 When I'd be the sorry one